 |Woodland Acres Elementary School||Abbess Park, Arlington, Don Brewer, Brookview, Fort Caroline, Holiday Hill, Kernan Trail, Lake Lucina, Lone Star, Love Grove, Merrill Road, Parkwood Heights, Sabal Palm, Southside Estates, Windy Hill|

 |Carter G. Woodson Elementary School||Chaffee Trail, Crystal Springs, Thomas Jefferson, Whitehouse|

 |Spring Park Elementary School||Bartram Springs, Beauclerc, Crown Point, Greenfield, Greenland Pines, Hendricks Avenue, Hogan-Spring Glen, Loretto, Mandarin Oaks, Twin Lakes|

 |Southside Middle School||Matthew Gilbert, North Shore|

 |Ribault Middle School||Arlington, Fletcher, Kernan, Landmark, Twin Lakes|

-NOTE: Ortega Elementary will continue the current transportation system serving Zone 5 schools and Mayport Middle will continue to follow the Coastal Transportation Plan (CTP) listed on page 15 of the 2013-2014 reference guide.
+NOTE: Ortega Elementary will continue the current transportation system serving Zone 5 schools and Mayport Middle will continue to follow the Coastal Transportation Plan (CTP) listed in the School Choice Reference Guide.